ArturSand/Chess_Games_SQL_Analysis/README.md

 My SQL queries for player and game analysis: Key insights revealed:

+1. Total number of players:
+   15,635

-1.  a) Percentage of Games won by White -> 49.86%
+3.  a) Percentage of Games won by White -> 49.86%
     b) By Black -> 45.40%
     c) Games Drawn -> 4.74%

-2. Most common openings -> The 3 most frequent openings used by Black AND White:
+4. Most common openings -> The 3 most frequent openings used by Black AND White:

-    a) Sicilian Defense
+    a) Sicilian Defence
-    b) French Defense
+    b) French Defence
     c) Queen's Pawn Game

-3. Who won the most games?
+5. Who won the most games?
    id: taranga - Won 72/154 of his games